 The Processes dashboard provides a summary of CPU and memory usage by process, as well as a table of process details.
-If a host does not have process data (for example, because it is monitored by a virtual agent which does not collect process data), then it is possible to create an agent to monitor processes directly from this drill-down view.
+If a host does not have process data (for example, because it is monitored by a virtual agent which does not collect process data), then it is possible to create an agent to monitor processes directly from this drilldown view.

 - 1 On the Infrastructure Environment dashboard, click the tile reflecting the domain of the host that you want to drill down to.
-For example, to drill down on a Windows® host, click the Windows tile. - 2 Do one of the following: - In the Monitoring tab > CPU View, click CPU Usage by Process.
+For example, to drill down on a Windows® host, click the Windows tile. - 2 Do one of the following: - In the Monitoring tab > CPU View, click CPU Usage by Process. - In the Monitoring tab > Memory View, click Memory Usage by Process. - In the Monitoring tab > Storage View, click Disk IO by Process. - Click Explore on the top-right corner of Resource Utilization, and then click Processes on the top-left corner of the display area.